Advanced Placement and Dual Enrollment

 Earn College Credit in High School

-Advanced Placement, Dual Enrollment, and Concurrent Enrollment programs offer students the opportunity to complete rigorous college level courses and earning college credits while in high school.
+Advanced Placement, Dual Enrollment, and Concurrent Enrollment programs offer students the opportunity to complete rigorous college level courses and earn college credits while in high school.
 Benefits of these programs include easing the transition to college level-work, completion of college general education requirements, reducing the overall cost of college tuition, and standing out in the college admissions process.

 Elite Military High School